Traumatic Brain Injury

 Brain injuries encompass any serious head injury that results in lasting physical or mental impairment.
-A brain injury can result from any type of accident or fall, as well as from sports injuries, acts of violence, or poor medical care.
-If the brain injury is caused by the negligence of another party, the injury victim may be eligible to receive compensation for medical expenses, loss of income, pain and suffering, and other damages.
+A traumatic brain injury can result from any type of accident or fall, as well as from sports injuries, acts of violence, or substandard medical care.
+If the injury is caused by another party's negligence, your family may be eligible to receive compensation for medical expenses, loss of income, pain and suffering, and other damages.

-Brain injury laws vary from state to state, which is why it is important for those who have sustained a brain injury to discuss the circumstances of their injury with a skilled attorney.
-A brain injury lawyer can help clients navigate the laws surrounding injury litigation and help them to pursue the compensation to which they are entitled.
+Laws governing brain injuries may vary from state to state, which is why it is important for victims to discuss the circumstances of their injury with a skilled attorney.
+A personal injury lawyer can help clients navigate the laws surrounding injury litigation and help them to pursue the compensation to which they are entitled.

 Causes of Brain Injuries